 An easy way to reduce the clutter of your basement and implement additional storage strategies is to install shelves along the walls.
-This will allow you to organise and add style to your area.
+This will allow you to organize and add style to your area.

-Implement mould fighting strategies
+Implement mold fighting strategies

-If you live in an area where moisture runs rampant, you may be familiar with the musty basement smell that comes from mould.
+If you live in an area where moisture runs rampant, you may be familiar with the musty basement smell that comes from mold.
 All basements risk letting water seep in and damage the walls, but smart homeowners implement mould fighting strategies to prevent spore growth.
 Consider solutions such as fibreglass walls coated with Teflon, or other walls designed to breathe and to prevent the trapping of water.
-As these renovations aren’t too expensive, you will actually save money in the long run, which you would have otherwise dedicated to fighting mould growth.
+As these renovations aren’t too expensive, you will actually save money in the long run, which you would have otherwise dedicated to fighting mold growth.